misterdai/cftracker/README.txt

 --------------------------------------------------------------------------------
 CFTracker consists of three aspects:
 	* A standalone version of the extension.
-	* A CFIDE admin extension.
+	* An Adobe CF admin extension.
 	* A set of Coldfusion components.

 These give you access to view and take action on any active applications,